A guide to visiting Nardò in Puglia – a true Italian gem

 For more traditional Salento fare, we recommend Antica Trattoria Salandra, tucked away on a side street near the Piazza Salandra.
 This tiny spot, which is also open for lunch, is a delight for experiencing the typical dishes of the Salento region.

 In Galatone, Gustavo Ristoro is a unique experience of revisited local recipes in a chic, family-style setting, all lovingly created by Carmela and Gigi.
 At Gustavo you don’t need to think about the food, they send out the dishes from the kitchen.
-Carmela and Gigi have also just opened Convitto in the brilliantly renovated stables of a sumptuous antique palazzo.
+Carmela and Gigi have also created Convitto in the brilliantly renovated stables of a sumptuous antique palazzo.
 Here they are dedicated to researching the oldest types of flour, of which the succulent pizza’s are made.

 If I want to splash out a bit I go either to Felline (near Ugento) and sit at a table on the picturesque Piazza Caduti at Il Mulino di Alcantara eating the most luxurious food under a sky full of stars, or to L’Acchiatura in Racale where interior dining rooms are beautiful if the weather is inclement.

 Martin: If you love cooking the choice of fish and seafood is wonderful.
-We rely on the local stores including supermarkets to buy it, but visiting the fish market in Gallipoli in the morning is of particular fun.
+We rely on the local stores including supermarkets to buy it, but visiting the fish market in Gallipoli (above) in the morning is of particular fun.
 In Nardò you eat with the seasons.
 Little pick up trucks, called Ape (produced by the same factory as the legendary Vespa) wait along every road leading in and out of Nardò, offering a bountiful palette of fruit and vegetables, whatever and exclusively what is in season, at a fraction of the prices you are used to.
 Tasty food in season and 0’km – Nardò’s traditions are sometimes so old fashioned that they are ahead of the trend again.
 What we like the most when tired of cooking is driving to the shore in direction Sant Isidoro and have lunch at “Blu Mare”, a funky place with formica tables and paper napkins, reminding us of a truck stop, where you can eat every raw seafood you ever dreamt of at reasonable prices, sitting among locals.

 Night life in Nardo